Season’s Greetings from the KE team. Click here for our festive opening hours.

 Typical meals provided in the lodges and tea houses will include some Nepali dishes but also international cuisine.
 Breakfast will usually be porridge, eggs, bread and a hot drink, lunch will be a simple meal with a hot drink taken at a tea house or prepared by our trek crew on the trail.
 Occasionally clients will be asked to carry a packed lunch if there is no suitable place to prepare lunch along the way.
 Dinner will be 3 courses consisting of soup, main meal and a simple pudding.
 At some of the tea houses it may be possible to order additional dishes and/or snacks and if you think you may want to do this, you should budget accordingly.
 Boiled drinking water will be provided at breakfast, lunch and dinner.
 Many of the lodges and tea-houses sell snacks, chocolate bars, soft drinks and beer.
 The food served while at the high camps on Mera Peak will be simple and nourishing dishes prepared by our highly trained trek cooks.
 The emphasis is on providing a high-carbohydrate and largely vegetarian diet, which we have found to be easily digestible at high altitude.
 In Kathmandu we take our meals in local restaurants.

 In Kathmandu we use a range of excellent hotels including the new and very comfortable 4 star Aloft Hotel.
 Located in the heart of the city, this hotel offers a range of first-class facilities including fast and free WiFi and a spa and fitness centre.
 Whilst on trek there are 14 nights in lodges and 2 nights in tents during the ascent of Mera Peak.
 Accommodation is generally arranged on a twin sharing basis and if you are travelling by yourself you will usually be paired up with someone of the same sex.
 Please note that at one or two of the higher lodges we may be forced to use multi-bedded rooms.
 Nepalese trekking lodges are simple, friendly and atmospheric.
 They generally have heated dining areas which are often attractively decorated.
 Bedrooms are, however, basic and unheated with wooden beds and foam mattress.
 You will need a sleeping bag.
 The lodges have shared washing and toilet facilities.
 Some lodges have solar powered showers (charged at $4 - $5 per shower) and battery charging facilities (also charged at a rate per hour).
 Staying at the lodges is a great way to meet fellow hikers and the locals.
-For the 3 nights in Kathmandu single rooms are available at supplementary cost.
-However, it is not possible to arrange single room occupancy in the lodges and nor can we offer single tent occupancy on this trip.
+For the 3 nights in Kathmandu single rooms are available at additional cost.
+Single tent occupancy can also be booked at additional cost for the 2 nights above Khare - depending on availability.
+However, it is not possible to pre-arrange single room occupancy in the lodges.
 Additional hotel nights in Kathmandu can be pre-booked.

 For trips that end with an internal flight out of the mountains with no alternative road access, we have included 2 nights in Kathmandu as a contingency against delay.
-Should helicopters be able to fly during a period when fixed wings are cancelled, we will consider using these on a case by case basis to enable clients to meet their international flights.
-In the extremely unlikely event that flight cancellations cause you to miss your homeward international flight, KE will re-book international flights for Flight Inclusive clients, but please be aware that clients booking on a Land Only basis will be responsible for re-booking their onward travel and for any associated costs.
-We advise you to take out suitable insurance and to keep your receipts, as you may subsequently be able to make a claim.
+In the extremely unlikely event that a delay to your internal flight causes you to miss your homeward international flight, KE will re-book international flights for Flight Inclusive clients, but please be aware that clients booking on a Land Only basis will be responsible for re-booking their onward travel and for any associated costs.
+We advise you to take out suitable travel insurance and to keep your receipts, as you may subsequently be able to make a claim.

 The group will be accompanied by an IFMGA qualified Nepalese mountain guide who will be assisted by an experienced team of high altitude Sherpas.